Senpaixyz/Movie-Review-Classifier-Web-Application/README.md

 ## Features

 - The model can predict multiple phrases and convert the percentage of negativity rate and positivity rate.
-- It  the model has  84.04% accuracy
+- The model has  84.04% accuracy
 - It can be deployed in realtime or be use as API.

 ## Instruction